J. Peter Sartain: Bishop of Little Rock

-On January 4, 2000, Sartain was appointed the sixth bishop of the Diocese of Little Rock by Pope John Paul II.
+On January 4, 2000, Sartain was appointed the sixth bishop of Little Rock by Pope John Paul II.
 He received his episcopal consecration on March 6, 2000, from Archbishop Eusebius J. Beltran, with Bishops J. Terry Steib and Andrew Joseph McDonald serving as co-consecrators.
 Sartain was the first priest of the Diocese of Memphis to become a bishop.
 He selected as his episcopal motto: "Of You My Heart Has Spoken" Psalms 27:8.

 Due to the increasing Hispanic population in Arkansas, Sartain took a course in Spanish in San Antonio, Texas, in 2001, and established Hispanic ministries throughout the state.
 He also ordained Arkansas's first Mexican-born priest and deacon.
 He worked to increase vocations; the diocese had ten seminarians and no ordinations in 2000, but fifteen seminarians and two ordinations in 2005.
-In 2005, Sartain led more than 5,000 Catholics in a bilingual Eucharistic Congress.
+In 2005, Sartain led more than 5,000 Catholics in a bilingual eucharistic congress.
 During his tenure, the Catholic population in Arkansas rose from 90,600 to over 107,000.

 Bishop of Joliet

-On May 16, 2006, Sartain was appointed as bishop of the Diocese of Joliet by Pope Benedict VI.
+On May 16, 2006, Sartain was appointed as bishop of Joliet by Pope Benedict XVI.
 He was installed on June 27, 2006, in the Cathedral of St. Raymond Nonnatus in Joliet.

 Sartain faced scrutiny while bishop of Joliet due to his handling of the sexual abuse crisis.
-During his ordination as archbishop of Seattle, the Survivors Network of those Abused by Priests (SNAP) organized a protest against Sartain's installation.
-The protest originated from Sartain's decision as bishop of Joliet to ordain Alejandro Flores in 2009, even though diocesan officials had raised concerns over Flores' viewing of male pornography.
-Shortly after his ordination, Flores was convicted of sexually abusing a boy and sentenced to four years in prison in 2010.
+During his installation as archbishop of Seattle, the Survivors Network of those Abused by Priests (SNAP) organized a protest against Sartain's installation.
+The protest originated from Sartain's decision as bishop of Joliet to ordain Alejandro Flores in 2009, even though diocesan officials had raised concerns over Flores' viewing of male pornography.Shortly after his ordination, Flores was convicted of sexually abusing a boy and sentenced to four years in prison in 2010.
 SNAP said that Sartain's decision to ordain Flores and other such individuals showed that should not be entrusted as bishop.
 In response, Sartain claims that he reported priests such as Flores as soon as he heard about abuse.